dustinpfister/blog_posts/_posts/threejs-spotlights.md

 ### Materials matter with spotlights and light in general

-I will not be getting into every little detail about materials as that is a matter for one or more other posts completely.
+I will not be getting into every little detail about [materials as that is a matter for one or more other posts completely](/2018/04/30/threejs-materials/).
 However I will say that one major thing to check if you are running into problems is to double check what kind of material you are using to skin your mesh objects.
-Many materials like that of the basic material, normal material, and the depth material will not respond to a light source at all.
-Also when it comes to material that will respond to light they will not do so in the same way, for example I have come to find that I like to use the standard material, over the lamber material when it comes to using spotlights in a project.
+Many materials like that of the basic material, normal material, and the depth material WILL NOT respond to a light source at all.
+Also when it comes to materials that WILL respond to light they will not do so in the same way, for example I have come to find that [I like to use the standard material](/2021/04/27/threejs-standard-material/), over the [lamber material](/2018/04/08/threejs-lambert-material/) when it comes to using spotlights in a project.

 ### The Three.js version matters